top of page

 Hot sauce of choice

-Make the hot sauce by mixing in all the ingredients.
-Set aside in the fridge till you are ready to serve.
+Mix all the ingredients for the hot sauce.
+Set aside in the fridge until ready to serve.

-Mix the mashed potatoes with 3 eggs, saffron, salt, turmeric and pepper.
-Mix well, hands is best, till well incorporated.
-You should have the consistency of heavy cream, if not add another egg and fold in.
-Allow it to sit in the fridge for at least 1 hour so the saffron has time to impart its wonderful flavour and aroma.
+Mix the mashed potatoes with 3 eggs, saffron, salt, turmeric, and pepper.
+Mix well—hands are best—until well incorporated.
+You should have the consistency of heavy cream.
+If not, add another egg and fold in.
+Allow it to sit in the fridge for at least 1 hour so the saffron can impart its wonderful flavour and aroma.

 Heat the oven to 375 F.

 I made these in a mini-muffin tray.
-Spray the muffin tray with some olive oil.
+Spray the muffin tray with olive oil.
 Add a dollop of the mix to each hole, coming up about 3/4 way to the top.
-Bake for 20-25 minutes till browned on top and the muffins are puffy.
+Bake for 20-25 minutes until browned on top and puffy.
 Serve immediately with the hot yoghurt dip, if desired.

 Alternatively, heat a pan with the oil.
-Add the mix, 2 tablespoons at a time for small patties, or 1/2 cup for larger pancake-sized patties.
+Add two tablespoons at a time for small patties or 1/2 cup for larger pancake-sized patties.
 Fry till well browned on both sides.
 Serve immediately with the hot yoghurt dip, if desired.

 • Facebook